 English or Irish: O6/H7

 The entry route for this programme is from WD005 BSc (Hons) in Health Sciences (Common Entry).
 Applicants who select degree option WD005 HPP (Public Health and Health Promotion) are guaranteed a place in that programme, subject to meeting the entry requirements and points.
 Applicants who are undecided about their degree option should choose WD005 GEN.

 At the end of year 1, students must confirm their degree option and may change their selection up to that date.

-Students who complete other health sciences courses at WIT, or another third level institution, at ordinary degree level or equivalent, may apply to transfer onto this course at the third year stage.
+Students who complete other health sciences courses at SETU Waterford, or another third level institution, at ordinary degree level or equivalent, may apply to transfer onto this course at the third year stage.
 Students who complete level 6 higher certificate programmes may apply for entry into this course at the second year stage.

 Youth or community worker

 Workplace health promotion

 Health promotion with specific groups, eg. homeless, older adult, young offenders, drug addicts

 Care settings – youth, elderly